speechly/clothing-store-demo/README.md

 ### Install the local version to your browser

 1. Clone the repository locally
+2. Run `mv .env.local .env` and add your Speechly app id to .env file
-2. Run `npm run build` to build the Chrome extension.
+3. Run `npm run build` to build the Chrome extension.
 Now `dist/` should contain the extension.
-3. Navigate to `chrome://extensions` in your chrome browser.
+4. Navigate to `chrome://extensions` in your chrome browser.
 Expand the Developer dropdown menu and click "Load Unpacked Extension"
-4. Choose the `dist` directory and click Ok
+5xw.
+Choose the `dist` directory and click Ok